The Volokh Conspiracy

 If not for the many injustices perpetrated by various Russian and German regimes, I almost certainly would not have even been born.
 My grandmother lost nearly all of her family, including her first husband, in World War II; many of them perished in the brutal 900 day siege of Leningrad.
 If not for these horrific events – the responsibility of Hitler's regime, with an assist from Joseph Stalin and the Nazi-Soviet Pact – she likely would never have married my grandfather (whom she met after the war), nor given birth to my father.
 Indeed, even a slightly different chain of events from that which actually happened would have prevented me from ever existing.
 In a perverse, but real, sense I am at least as much a beneficiary of Hitler and Stalin's injustices as I am a victim.

 What is true for me is also true for nearly everyone alive today.
-If not for our horrible history of injustice, hardly any of us would be alive today - whether we are descendants slaves, descendants of slaveowners, or descendants of neither.
+If not for our horrible history of injustice, hardly any of us would be here – whether we are descendants of slaves, descendants of slaveowners, or descendants of neither.

 This consideration is irrelevant to policies that seek to compensate people who are direct victims of unjust policies, as opposed to descendants of such victims.
 For example, it does not weaken the rationale for compensation payments to actual Holocaust survivors, or the belated and inadequate compensation paid to Japanese-Americans forcibly detained in camps during World War II.
 But it is a serious issue when we are considering compensation for the descendants of victims of historic wrongs, on the ground that they have been negatively impacted by the long-term effects of those injustices.